Florida Household Employer Guide 2026

 Even though it's not required, offering some sick leave is good retention practice.
 A typical household employer offers 3–5 paid sick days per year.

-If you offer sick leave: frontload, don't accrue
+If you offer sick leave: frontload it

 Vacation & PTO